 The above example exposes an actor over a TCP endpoint via Apache Camel's Mina component.
-The actor implements the endpointUri method to define an endpoint from which it can receive messages.
+The actor implements the getEndpointUri method to define an endpoint from which it can receive messages.
 After starting the actor, TCP clients can immediately send messages to and receive responses from that actor.
-If the message exchange should go over HTTP (via Camel's Jetty component), only the actor's endpointUri method must be changed.
+If the message exchange should go over HTTP (via Camel's Jetty component), the actor's getEndpointUri method should return a different URI, for instance "jetty:http://localhost:8877/example".
+In the above case an extra constructor is added that can set the endpoint URI, which would result in the getEndpointUri returning the URI that was set using this constructor.